arlenegrace/quickarray/README.md

 - **High performance**.
 This library was built from the ground up with performance in mind.
 Initial benchmarks outperform GCC's implementation of `std::vector` by a factor of six.

 - **Simple integration**.
-The entire library consists of a single header and source file (to be merged).
+The entire library consists of a single header file.
 The code is written in vanilla C++ that has been tested on GCC and MSVC.

-- **Memory efficient**. `quick_array` allocates the underlying array on the stack to save memory when storing less than 23 bytes of data.
+- **Memory efficient**. `quick_array` employs small object optimization by allocating the underlying array on the stack to save memory when storing up to 23 bytes of data on the x86_64 platform.

 ### Todo:
 - Documentation
-- Merge source and header file for even simpler usage
 - Possible C implementation